KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** JCarter426

-**Description:** For being a crystal which is specifically attuned to the player, your little pet rock wasn't very malleable.
+**Description:** In the course of the game you will find a very special lightsaber crystal that's supposed to be bonded to you.
+Unfortunately, this crystal isn't actually very changeable, whatever your own nature.
 This mod adds a ton of different alignment levels for your player crystal based upon your alignment and class, fixes several bugs with the crystal, and also allows the player to attune the crystal at workbenches when Kreia isn't available.

 **Category & Tier:** Mechanics Change, Bugfix & Immersion / 2 - Recommended